 Before we start deploying reports in SSRS Project, we have to configure the Reporting Server properties.
-So, Right-click on the project name (here, SSRS Projects) and select Properties as shown below
+So, Right-click on the project name (here, SSRS Projects) and select Properties as shown below.

 Once you click on the Properties option, a new window called SSRS Projects Property Page will open to configure the settings.
 The following are some of the properties in the SSRS Report Deployment section:

 - TargetDatasetFolder: Please specify the folder name where you want to deploy the Shared Datasets present in this project.
-By Default, Datasets is the name, but you can change as per your requirement.
+By Default, Datasets is the name, but you can change it as per your requirement.

 - TargetReportFolder: Please specify the folder name where you want to deploy the SSRS Reports we created in this project.
 By default, the Project name will assign to this.
-You can alter as per your requirement.
+You can alter it as per your requirement.

-OverwriteDatasets: This property holds two options TRUE and FALSE.
-If the current project and Reporting Server has the same Shared Dataset name then:
+OverwriteDatasets: This property holds two options, TRUE and FALSE.
+If the current project and Reporting Server has the same Shared Dataset name, then:

-- If you set this option to TRUE, the Report Server will overwrite the Destination dataset with current project Dataset
+- If you set this option to TRUE, the Report Server will overwrite the Destination dataset with the current project Dataset

 - And, If you set this option to FALSE, Report Server will keep the Destination Dataset.
 This is the default value